Our easy lasagna recipe made with layers of ricotta, rich ragù and smooth béchamel is the ultimate comfort food and perfect for entertaining.

 Alterntively you could use only parmesan, adding a sprinkling on top of each layer of bechamel.

-Type of pan
+Type of lasagna dish

 Our recipe makes 12 servings so you will need a large 20×30 cm or 9×13 inch pan.